21centuryweather/21st-Century-Weather-Software-Wiki/_sources/UM/UM-intro.md

 This task is run from the `app/install_ancil/` directory.
 It builds symbolic links between the ancillary files located in the `${UM_ANCIL_DIR}/${GL_UM_RES}` directory on gadi and your local `cylc` working directory `$ROSE_DATA/etc/ancil_gl/`.

+The full list of ancillary files required is contained in `app/install_ancil/rose-app.conf`.

 When this task completes, the directory `~/cylc-run/u-dl058/share/data/etc/ancil_gl/`will be populated with symbolic links to all the ancillary files.

 You can right-click on the task again (which will turn grey after it has successfully) and view the `job.out` file.
 The `cylc` scheduler will nicely capture all the PBS standard output and collate it into the `job.out` file.